lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

         :lineno-match:
         :start-after: marker-1
         :end-before: marker-2
+        :emphasize-lines: 2-5

 This portion of ``single_element_geometry.py`` defines the argument parsing function, :meth:`get_parser`, which is the next step in turning our simple Python script into a small software utility.
 Command line interfaces allow for scripts to be executed with changing input arguments to the ``main`` function without any source code modification.

+The first highlighted portion o the :meth:`get_parser` function defines variables based on the name of the script.
+While this method of determining the file name is non-standard for Python 3, the Abaqus-Python environment neccessitates this syntax.
+Nonetheless, the code is general for any script name.

+The code that follows uses the name of the script to define some variables.
+This code assumes that the ``part_name`` variable will be equal to the name of the script, will remove the ``_geometry`` suffix if it exists in the file name.

+The second highlighted portion defines default values for some of the command line arguments.
+Default values are assigned if no command line argument is detected for any of the expected command line arguments. ``output_file`` is the name of the file that is created at the end of the :meth:`main` function, which assumes ``output_file`` does not include a file extension. ``default_width`` and ``default_height`` define the size of the ``single_element`` part.

+The final highlighted portion of the code is where the ``argparse`` package is used to define the argument parser rules.
+First, an argument parser is defined using the :meth:`ArgumentParser` method.
+This recieves a brief description ``cli_description`` and direction ``prog`` on how to execute the program.
+Each subsequent call of the :meth:`add_argument` adds a command line argument to the parser's rules.
+Command line arguments have identifiers, like ``-o`` or ``--output-file``, default values, and help messages.

+See the `Python argparse`_ documentation for more information.

 .. todo::